Jean-LouisH/jean-louish.github.io/README.md

+## Jean-Louis Haywood (jean-louish.github.io)

 This is a quick showcase of my top personal, coding projects on GitHub.
 You can click the project titles in this list to see additional information.

 You can also find my [GitHub Profile here](https://github.com/Jean-LouisH) and the rest of my [Project Repositories here](https://github.com/Jean-LouisH?tab=repositories).

 # Applications and Libraries